Visiting the Cirque de Mourèze

-Here I am, finally writing my first post about France, funny isn’t it?
-I must admit that having started our travel/photography blog in the middle of the Pacific, on Tahiti Island, we never had the opportunity to write about France.
-It’s now done and I’m taking advantage of being on summer vacation at my parents’ house in the South of France, more precisely in the Hérault region, to go for a walk in a well-known site in the region: the famous Cirque de Mourèze.
+Here I am, finally writing my first post about France.
+Funny, isn’t it?
+I must admit that, having started our travel and photography blog in the middle of the Pacific, on the island of Tahiti, we never really had the opportunity to write about France.
+Well, here we are at last.
+I’m taking advantage of being on summer holiday at my parents’ house in the South of France, more precisely in the Hérault region, to go for a walk in a well-known local site: the famous Cirque de Mourèze.

-For those of you who have been following us on our blog for some time, it is clearly a less tropical destination than the islands of Tahiti and Bora Bora (which we write about on a regular basis), but we also thought that this countryside stroll would allow you to discover a little corner of France, which many of you probably don’t know (unless you live in the area).
+For those of you who have been following our blog for some time, this is clearly a less tropical destination than the islands of Tahiti and Bora Bora, which we write about regularly.
+But we also thought this countryside walk would be a nice opportunity to show you a little corner of France that many of you probably don’t know, unless you live nearby.

 Save this post on Pinterest and come back to it later!